-I’ve always enjoyed fine language.
-Words.
-Expressions.
-Lyrics of songs.
+I’ve always enjoyed effective language.
 When words capture life and leave an echo in me, that’s powerful.
 That’s magic.
 As a writer it’s what I aim to do.

 I love crafting words.
-It’s intensely satisfying to nail the perfect word or phrase – like twisting the block of a Rubik’s cube and coaxing the colours together.
-But it’s not always easy to do.
-Creativity is an unpredictable friend, and then there’s just life.
+It’s intensely satisfying when I can convey what I feel with the perfect word or phrase for the piece – like twisting the block of a Rubik’s cube and coaxing the colours together.
+But it doesn’t always come together.
+Creativity is an unpredictable friend, then there’s the many-tentacled octopus of life.

-I started writing with real commitment about nine years ago, fuelled by a feeling that wouldn’t go away that I had to do it – and that remains today.
-I’ve had more rejection letters over the years than I can count.
+I started writing with real commitment about nine years ago, it’s taken a long time and major staying power to feel I’m any good at it.
+Or enjoy some recognition.
 Many times, I’ve questioned why I’m doing it and if it’s worth carrying on.
-But I can’t stop.
+But I love it, so why stop?
 When tough times strike, I write my way through them.
 When good times arrive I write them out, too.
 Writing is my boxing bag, my game, my meditation and my yoga mat.

 What I love to explore most is our human landscape.
 The ways we meet challenges.
 Our transitions.
 How we negotiate and make amends with painful experiences.
+The tiny moments of connection that can change the day.
 And the hilarity of the contradictions that are alive and true inside us.

-Communication is a rich theme, too.
+Communication is an important theme for me, too.
 How difficult it often is to reveal ourselves.
 How our own words or lack of them, connect or disconnect us.
-I’m endlessly watching people.
+I’m endlessly watching people and myself.
 Our simplicity and complexities make intriguing and beautiful writing material.